fvbock/gDBPool/README.md

 all worked fine.

-gDBPool provides provides 2 main classes to work with in applications:
+gDBPool provides  2 main classes to work with in applications:

 `DBConnectionPool` and `DBInteractionPool`.

-`DBConnectionPool` is a connection pool with a `get()` and `put()` method to get connections from the pool and puting them back.
+`DBConnectionPool` is a connection pool with a `get()` and `put()` method to get connections from the pool and putting them back.

 Both functions take a timeout (get defaulting to no timeout, put defaulting to a timeout of 1 second).
-Additionally the get function takes an argument `auto_commit` to set the transaction isolation level of the connection to `ISOLATION_LEVEL_AUTOCOMMIT`. putting the connection back will reset the level to the default of `ISOLATION_LEVEL_READ_COMMITTED`. (the levels `read_uncommited`, `read_repeatable`, and `serializable` will be added soon - see TODO)
+Additionally the get function takes an argument `auto_commit` to set the transaction isolation level of the connection to `ISOLATION_LEVEL_AUTOCOMMIT` if set to True.
+Putting the connection back will reset the level to the default of `ISOLATION_LEVEL_READ_COMMITTED`. (the levels `read_uncommited`, `read_repeatable`, and `serializable` will be added soon and `auto_commit` most likely be replaced with a `isoaltion_level` argument to the method. see TODO...)

-`DBInteractionPool` manages one or more pools and provides a `run()` method to run interactions (plain sql queries passed in or functions that take an argument `conn`).
+`DBInteractionPool` manages one or more pools and provides a `run()` method to run interactions (plain sql queries passed in or functions that take an argument `conn` to get a connection from the pool passed into).

-`DBInteractionPool` will run the interactions on either a pool that gets named as an argument to the `run()` method or will use a default - depending on whether the interactions is marked as a read_only interaction (no side-effects) or not.
+`DBInteractionPool` will run the interactions on either a pool that gets named as an argument to the `run()` method or will use a default - depending on whether the interaction is marked as a read_only interaction (no side-effects) or not.
 As default an interaction with side-effects is assumed (in other words a write query).